 But rational thoughts have a time and a place, and this wasn’t one of them.
 I was pissed.
 Weeks ago, I’d unsent the final roof pitch of Erect Direction, following Kurt.
 I thought I was stretched out enough to hit the hold and fell off.
 I wasn’t too upset at the moment, but falling on Falled on Account of Strain’s mega roof broke me.

 I wasn’t having fun on our weekend climbing getaways anymore, something that was really bothering me.
 Climbing was supposed to be fun and I was repeatedly getting shut down and pissed off about it, instead of enjoying the only real free time Kurt and I had together.
-I’d encourage him to take the crux pitch, watch his movement and gear placement, and then, with his beta fresh in my head, follow up.
+I’d encourage him to take the crux pitch, watch his movement and gear placement, and then, with different beta fresh in my head, follow to clean.

 His beta was all wrong for me.
 His gear placements were constantly in awkward positions to retrieve–with our difference in height, I would never be able to place pro where he could.
 Maybe I needed to stew a little bit in my frustration, but I knew that in the end, it would only get me so far.
 I remembered climbing with David Draper in Tennessee.
 He was there for my redpoint of Mrs. Socrates, my first Twall 12.
 When I was lowered to the ground, he exclaimed, “Bio-mechanically, you have EVERY advantage over most climbers.
 You’re ninety pounds and got less pounds per square inch.
 You are not too short!
 All it means is you’ve got to get your ass up and climb harder.”

 Kurt has quietly made similar comments, but I chose to ignore them.
 Hey, I was stewing!
 But truthfully, cruxes like Carbs and Caffeine are going to be easier for shorter people, who can stay much closer to the wall when things get cramped.
 Claustrophobic moves will be difficult for bigger bodies.